Fast Facts for Parents

 There are credit-bearing internship courses available within our academic departments that students may select to sign up for.
 Students will also have internship and job opportunities advertised to them through the Office of Career Development and Engagement.
 Each year the Office of Career Development and Engagement hosts their annual Pathways to Success Internship and Job Fair that is well attended by local companies and organizations that is open to all students and alumni.
 Please visit the office for more information.

-What kind of entertainment is there around the SJC campuses?
+What kind of entertainment is there around the St. Joseph's University campuses?

-For students on the SJC Long Island, you can be entertained in myriad ways.
+For students on the Long Island campus, you can be entertained in myriad ways.
 The area offers movie theaters, restaurants, beaches, baseball parks, water parks and county parks.
 The area also has a thriving nightlife.

 Can I have a car on campus?